 - Close the deal

-5. Focus on turning leads into customers
+5. Turn leads into customers

 Customer experience is everything.
 So many people are focused on the new things we have to master and pay attention to, but the most significant driver of change today isn’t the way marketing is changing, it’s the way buying is changing.
 The customer is now in charge of the buying journey, but what we as marketers still have left in our control is customer experience, or the way in which prospects and customers experience every aspect of our business.
 Providing a positive experience will increase your odds of turning leads into customers.